 reasonable metric to gauge the performance of an entire website

-Hoffman tested over 40 different page metrics for 100,000 different web pages, so as you can appreciate, the scale of this test was significant.
+Hoffman tested over 40 different page metrics for 100,000 web pages, so as you can appreciate, the scale of this test was significant.
 The complete data from this test can be downloaded here.

 According to Hoffman, while they tested over 40 different metrics, most of them did not influence the rankings.
 One example was that the number of connections a web browser uses to load the page made no difference.